openhwgroup/cvw/README.md

 edit Makefile.include
-  change line with TARGETDIR to /home/harris/riscv-wally/addins/riscv-isa-sim/arch_test_target (or whatever your path is) add line export RISCV_PREFIX = riscv64-unknown-elf-  # this might not be needed if you have 32-bit versions of the riscv gcc compiler built separately make make XLEN=32 exe2memfile.pl work/*/*/*.elf  # converts ELF files to a format that can be read by Modelsim
+  change line with TARGETDIR to /home/harris/riscv-wally/addins/riscv-isa-sim/arch_test_target (or whatever your path is) add line export RISCV_PREFIX = riscv64-unknown-elf-  # this might not be needed if you have 32-bit versions of the riscv gcc compiler built separately make make XLEN=32 exe2memfile.pl work/*/*/*.elf  # converts ELF files to a format that can be read by Modelsim cd ../../tests cd imperas-riscv-tests make cd ../wally-riscv-arch-test make make XLEN=32 exe2memfile.pl work/*/*/*.elf  # converts ELF files to a format that can be read by Modelsim